Cray-HPE/docs-csm/operations/network/management_network/canu/custom_config.md

     snmp-server view cray-reds-view 1.3.6.1.2 included
 ```

+## Generate switch configuration with custom configuration injection

-To generate switch configuration with custom config injection.
+Use the following command to generate switch configuration with custom configuration injection.

 > ***NOTE*** The `--corners` and `--tabs` arguments are often provided in the SHCD Excel file.
 The example below uses
 > example values.